philiplugt/django-email-login-template/README.md

 Having created a `Group` proxy in models.py, we edit the admin.py.
 The default Group model, imported as `OldGroup`, is unregistered.
 While the new (proxy) Group and User models are registered together so that they will now fall under the same section in the admin panel.

+> [!IMPORTANT]
+> Make sure to customize your admin panel for User.
+Currently, new users that are created via the admin panel do not have hashed passwords, which creates cause authenticateion to fail, unless the admin panel is changed.

 #### your-app-name/apps.py

 In the app.py, the `verbose_name` variable was added, this changes the section name in the admin panel.
 By default this is named after the app name, but since the app name `Users` can easily be confused with `User` is was changed to accounts.